The video experts blog

 You’ll spend most of your attention framing the close-ups.
 When changing angles, switch to the wide shot until your new close-up is appropriately framed.
 You may need to adjust your master shot from time to time.
 However, when you lose your close-up with multi-camera live streaming, you typically use this camera to fall back.

 The idea is to avoid panning and zooming to cover the action.
-You should refrain from panning unless you’re actively tracking a moving subject.
+It would be best if you refrained from panning unless you’re actively tracking a moving subject.

 Additionally, a small multi-camera setup showing a team is ideal, but you can operate a multi-cam live stream with one person.